Transform Your Neovim into an IDE: A Step-by-Step Guide

 file, use require

-to import options.lua
+to import the options.lua

 file